01 of 11

 03 of 11

-The Pullman Guangzhou Baiyun Airport claims to be located within just a 15-second walk from the airport's Gate 12—that's impressive.
+The Pullman Guangzhou Baiyun Airport Hotel claims to be located within just a 15-second walk from the airport's Gate 12—that's impressive.
 Guest rooms here have Bose mp3 player docks, glass bathrooms, and C.O.
-Bigelow amenities and upper-level suites boast platform beds and memory foam pillows.
-Business travel guests might make use of the hotel's connectivity lounge sponsored by Microsoft, but if you can ignore your email, head instead to the hotel's outdoor pool and tennis court.
-The Pullman's grand Cantonese restaurant – the Tian Yuan Chinese Restaurant—has 18 VIP rooms, so don't settle for less.Continue to 4 of 11 below.
+Bigelow amenities.
+Upper-level suites boast platform beds and memory foam pillows.
+Business travel guests might make use of the hotel's connectivity lounge sponsored by Microsoft, but, if you can ignore your email, head instead to the hotel's outdoor pool and tennis court.
+The Pullman's grand Cantonese restaurant – the Tian Yuan Chinese restaurant—has 18 VIP rooms, so don't settle for less.Continue to 4 of 11 below.

 04 of 11

 The Westin Denver International Airport is a destination on its own.
 The 14-story, aviation-inspired design hotel sits just steps from the airport's TSA screening line and is a convenient commuter rail ride from downtown Denver.
 Guests at the Westin won't want to leave though because the hotel's indoor pool offers all of the floor-to-ceiling Rocky Mountain views you could need.

 Even if you didn't have space to pack for the gym, poolside yoga sessions are always a possibility thanks to the hotel's New Balance gear lending program, which stocks gym shoes and fitness apparel for guests to use.
 Guests get to keep the socks!

 Any exercise you do fit in is best topped off with a bowl of Rocky Mountain buffalo chili from the hotel's Grill & Vine restaurant or a craft cocktail in the Westin's Mad-Men-sleek lobby bar.Continue to 5 of 11 below.